gabeweng/gabeweng.github.io/_posts/2020-06-07-zero-shot-classification-via-generation.md

     |Zero-Shot 117M All Data|51.8|50.3|50.1|
     |<span style="font-weight: bold;">Zero-Shot 355M All Data</span>|**62.5**|**80.2**|**74.7**|

 - When pretraining is done on the only 1/4th of the total data, it leads to a decrease in overall performance.
-This shows that pretraining across a diverse set of tasks is needed and it can be provided by a larger dataset.
+This shows that pretraining across a diverse set of tasks is needed and a larger dataset provides that.

     |Model|SST-2|Amazon-2|Yelp-2|
     |---|---|---|---|